Set up AI agents for customer support in less than 10 minutes

 Those techniques we walked through?
 They work because they’re built on something simple — showing you actually care.
 When someone’s frustrated about a broken product or a delayed response, they’re not looking for perfect processes.
 They want to feel heard.

 Think about your own experiences as a customer.
 The companies you remember fondly aren’t the ones that never made mistakes.
 They’re the ones that made things right when something went wrong.
-That’s exactly what you’re building when you listen without interrupting, apologize sincerely, and follow up to make sure everything’s actually fixed.

 Sure, some situations will need escalation.
 Some customers will cross lines.
 But most of the time, a little empathy goes further than any script or policy manual.